Representation Recycling for Streaming Video Analysis: Experimental Results

+We also study the effects of {\em shot changes, i.e. camera cuts,} for the video semantic segmentation task using IL-StreamDEQ where we effectively connect two different clips together.
+Here, we experiment with two different settings.
+First, we evaluate shot changes within the same context whereby we connect two different videos from the same dataset, i.e. Cityscapes to Cityscapes, as well as an entirely different context where we connect two videos coming from two distinct datasets, i.e. ImageNet-VID to Cityscapes.

-We also study the effects of shot changes for the video semantic segmentation task.
-For this purpose, we initialize the solver with the reference representations from a random frame from the ImageNet-VID dataset and run StreamDEQ starting from the representations of that frame.
-We demonstrate the results of this experiment in Figure~\ref{fig:seg_shot_change}.
-We notice that, even though at first, the obtained scores are lower, following a similar trajectory to the ones in Figure~\ref{fig:seg_f_iou_iter} (right), the obtained mIoU scores stabilize to a value close to our original experiment.
+To simulate this behavior, we initialize the solver with the reference representations from a random frame from either the Cityscapes dataset or the ImageNet-VID dataset and run IL-StreamDEQ starting from that representation.
+We present the results of Cityscapes to Cityscapes shot change experiments in Fig.~\ref{fig:seg_shot_change_cityscapes} and ImageNet-VID to Cityscapes shot change experiments in Fig.~\ref{fig:seg_shot_change}.

+The former experiment is simpler, as representations across different videos within the same dataset are likely to be more similar.
+We notice that, for shot changes in similar contexts, i.e. Cityscapes to Cityscapes, the mIoU scores on initial frames are higher than our previous experiments presented in the main paper in Fig.~\ref{fig:seg_f_iou_iter} and also higher than the ImageNet-VID to Cityscapes shot change scenario in Fig.~\ref{fig:seg_shot_change}.
+However, after the first few frames are processed, following a similar trajectory to our previous experiments, mIoU scores stabilize at a value close to our original experiment.
 We conclude that, even with occasional shot changes, our method is able to adapt to the new scene in a few frames.